• Skip to primary navigation

 A bowl of cauliflower salad with a text title overlay.

 Cauliflower roasted to crispy perfection in an easy spice blend and then tossed with a zesty lemon salad - great for feeding a crowd too.
-Salads can definitely be part of your diet in the winter.
-It's just about finding something hearty and warming to top the lettuce with and this Roasted Cauliflower Salad with roasted chickpeas definitely ticks all the boxes.
+Salads can definitely be part of your diet in the winter - it's just about finding something hearty and warming to top the lettuce with and this Roasted Cauliflower Salad with roasted chickpeas definitely ticks all the boxes.

 Two bowls of salad next to a dish of hummus, a lemon half and avocado.

 There are probably not many people out there that can say that cauliflower is their favourite food in the world, but I am a firm believer that roasting it totally changes the flavour - for the better.
 It takes on herbs and spices really well when coated in a little olive oil and it gets perfectly crispy when roasted.
+It's a delicious new way to enjoy cauliflower.

 Roasted cauliflower is a delicious vegan and gluten free salad topping in winter time.
 Even when roasted it has a hint of creaminess to it with every bite.
 If you are really not a fan of cauliflower, then you could roast some broccoli instead to top this salad.